sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A meta package that installs all available Nginx modules
+Short desc    : A meta package that installs all available Nginx modules
 URL          : https://nginx.org
-Лицензия     : BSD
+License      : BSD
-Описание     : Meta package that installs all available nginx modules.
+Descript     : Meta package that installs all available nginx modules.
 ```

 </details>